 - Learning new things.

-Most people who recover from narcissistic abuse learn all about narcissism, not only will it fill a lot of your human needs, it also helps you understand what you went through and how to handle them, why they do what they do.
+Most people who recover from narcissistic abuse learn all about narcissism.
+Not only will it fill a lot of your human needs, but it also helps you understand what you went through and how to handle them, why they do what they do.
 While learning all about who they are and what they do, you must also start to use your present-day to work on your future and where you’d like to be six months from now.

 - Grieve the loss, cry, set a time limit, one day/ two days.

 - Write out the false reality and write in the true reality.
 To give yourself the closure, they’ll never give closure, and they will only ever blame shift onto you, making you feel worse.

 - Remember the bad they put you through.

 - Focus on the positives of why life will be better without them.